About This Program

 - 5 Questions:

 - Where Am I Going?

 - How Will I Get There?

 - When Will I Know I Belong?

 - The five conceptual questions provide the frames of reference to explore the issues of identity, loss, attachment, relationship building, and permanency/safety/belonging.
-Exploring the issues identified in these five questions organizes the work to be done through various activities and techniques.
+Exploring the issues identified in these five questions is designed to help organize the work to be done through a variety of engagements including activities that provide opportunities to explore life events and experiences around relationships.
 The behaviors and comments of individuals provide clues as the work that still remains towards resolution of the painful events and relationships of their lives.

-- The 3-5-7 Model® Readiness Continuum is a decision-support tool that is used to understand and further guide the work of the individual in Clarification, Integration and Actualization.
+- The 3-5-7 Model® Readiness Continuum is a decision-support tool that is designed to be used to understand and further guide the work of the individual in Clarification, Integration, and Actualization tasks.
 The 3-5-7 Model® Readiness Continuum is designed to provide an organized framework by which workers can evaluate their observations and understanding of the individual’s experiences.
 Using the 3-5-7 Model® Readiness Continuum tool, workers determine at which points within the 3 Tasks and 5 Conceptual Questions the individual appears to be located in the grief work and relationship building process.
 Use of the tool allows workers to make sessions with the individual more purposeful and meaningful, and provide a directional approach.
-Identifying where the individual is in the process of resolving grief and rebuilding relationships allows workers to select activities and experiences to offer that are most likely to enhance and support the individual’s movement to the next task.
+Identifying where the individual is in the process of resolving grief and rebuilding relationships is designed to allow workers to select activities and experiences to offer that are most likely to enhance and support the individual’s movement to the next task.

 - 7 Skill Elements:

 - Establishing the perception of safety through authentic listening, physical location, and continuity of time spent with young people and their families